-While May is not as heavy with events from the celestial calendar as other months, there are a few highlights worth circling.
+While May isn't as heavy with celestial events as other months, there are a few highlights worth circling.
 Below are some to keep in mind as we move ever-closer to the summer season.
 Wishing you clear evenings!

 A composite of three nights of the Eta Aquarids meteor shower over Devil's Tower.
 (Photo: David Kingham/flickr)

-Peaking on the evening of May 5 through the early morning hours of May 6, the annual Eta Aquarid meteor shower is one of the more reliable shooting star events of the year.
+Peaking at dawn on May 5 through the early morning hours of May 6, the annual Eta Aquarid meteor shower is one of the more reliable shooting star events of the year.
 Observers near the equator through the Southern Hemisphere will have the best views, with the meteors appearing to radiate from the star Eta Aquarii in the constellation Aquarius.
-Those with dark skies can expect to see about 30 meteors per hour.
+A waning gibbous moon will have some impact, but it's possible some of the more spectacular Aquarids will prevail, giving viewers a chance to spot perhaps as many as 30 meteors per hour.

-The neat thing about the Aquarid shower is that its actually made up of icy debris left over from visits by Halley's Comet.
-Because the current orbit of Halley does not close pass enough by Earth to produce meteor showers, the Aquarids are remnants leftover from a closer orbit from hundreds of years ago.
+The neat thing about the Aquarid shower is that it's made up of icy debris left over from visits by Halley's Comet.
+Because the current orbit of Halley doesn't close pass enough by Earth to produce meteor showers, the Aquarids are remnants leftover from a closer orbit from hundreds of years ago.

 Like all the other awesome monthly full moon nicknames we've come to know recently (Frost Moon, Wolf Moon, Worm Moon), April's Flower Moon is reflective of what's happening on the ground in the Northern Hemisphere.
 This month's full moon was also known by Native Americans as the Mother's Moon, the Corn Planting Moon and the Milk Moon.

-Whatever you want to call it, April's full moon will reach its peak on the morning of May 10 at 5:42 p.m.
+Whatever you want to call it, this month's full moon will reach its peak on the morning of May 29 at 10:19 a.m.
 ET.